Careers adviser (higher education): job description

 The advice you provide will include subjects such as making careers decisions, preparing for and navigating all stages of recruitment processes and starting out in a job.

 Careers advisers working in higher education are typically employed directly by universities and colleges of higher education.

-Vacancies attract strong competition, and are advertised in Times Higher Education, local, regional and national newspapers, on university websites and by AGCAS.
-Work experience gained in any relevant setting is essential, although placements within careers offices are difficult to obtain.
+Vacancies attract strong competition, and are advertised in Times Higher Education, on university websites and by AGCAS.
+Work experience gained in any relevant setting is essential, although placements within careers offices can be difficult to obtain.

 An undergraduate degree is often preferred for a higher education careers adviser role, but universities can set their own criteria for recruitment and may be willing to consider candidates who are not graduates but who have extensive experience or who have qualified through a vocational route.

 Any degree discipline is acceptable for entry into the profession: experience and personality are usually more important than the subject studied.
-A relevant qualification may be required for some positions, such as law, engineering or science.
+A relevant qualification may be required for some positions, such as in specialist institutions.

 You may be able to take a work-based route to qualifying, and progress from a role as an advice assistant.
 There are a number of vocational qualifications available at different levels and it may be possible to progress through these.
-If you wish to be admitted to the UK register of career development professionals, which is maintainted by the Career Development Institute, you will need to have the QCD or another approved qualification, such as the level 6 diploma in career guidance and development, or equivalent.
+If you wish to be admitted to the UK register of career development professionals, which is maintained by the Career Development Institute, you will need to have the QCD or another approved qualification.

 - IT and digital literacy